Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 3. Enter a number in the text field to the right of the *Discount* field.
 The number indicates the amount of the discount, depending on the selection in the drop-down list as a percentage or as a fixed amount.

 4. Click the [SAVE] button in the bottom right corner to apply the discount.
     The detail view of the offer is closed.
 The bill list is displayed again.
-The reduced price of the offer is displayed in red, the discount is indicated below the price.
+The reduced price of the offer is displayed in red.
+The discount is displayed below the price.

     ![Offer discount](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/ProductDiscountBillList.png "[Offer discount]")